jbock-java/jbock/READ_MORE.md

 1. In the Java model, <a href="#required-and-optional-parameters">*optional parameters*</a>
    correspond to methods that return [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
    Coincidentally, there is no way to make a parameter method return `null`.
-1. <a href="#binding-parameters">*Binding parameters*</a> are [unary:](https://en.wikipedia.org/wiki/Unary_operation)
+1. <a href="#binding-parameters">*Binding parameters*</a> are always [unary:](https://en.wikipedia.org/wiki/Unary_operation)
-    1. Each parameter name must be followed by a single argument.
+    1. The parameter name must be followed by a single argument.
-       If we think of the `argv` array as a map, then this means that there's only one value per key.
+       If we think of the `argv` array as a map, then this means that there is only one value per key.
     1. One such key-value pair can also <a href="#parameter-shapes">*appear as a single token.*</a>
     1. Parameters can be <a href="#repeatable-parameters">*repeatable.*</a>
-       Repeatable parameters correspond to methods that return [List.](https://en.wikipedia.org/wiki/Java_collections_framework)
+       Unless a mapper or collector is defined, repeatable parameters correspond to methods that return [List.](https://en.wikipedia.org/wiki/Java_collections_framework)
 1. There are some <a href="#standard-coercions">*standard coercions.*</a>
 Custom <a href="#custom-mappers-and-parameter-validation">*mappers*</a> and
 <a href="#custom-collectors">*collectors*</a> can be added.

-Now let's look at some features in more detail.
+Next, we look at some of the features in more detail.

 ### Argument vector